Philipson-Stow baronets

-The Philipson-Stow Baronetcy, of Cape Town in the Colony of Cape of Good Hope, and Blackdown House in Lodsworth in the County of Sussex, is a title in the Baronetage of the United Kingdom.
-It was created on 26 July 1907 for the diamond magnate Frederic Philipson-Stow.
+The Philipson-Stow baronetcy, of Cape Town in the Colony of Cape of Good Hope, and Blackdown House in Lodsworth in the County of Sussex, is a title in the Baronetage of the United Kingdom.
+It was created on 26 July 1907 for the diamond magnate Frederic Philipson-Stow, a founder of De Beers.
 Born Frederic Stow, he had assumed by Royal licence the additional surname of Philipson in 1891.